 Holy Trinity Church (www.htc.us) – gain further learning and share in the practical application of Christian rest-related teaching in a dynamic faith community setting

-CS Lewis Institute (www.cslewisinstitute.org) – goal of linking with the Institute’s own well-known Fellows program in ongoing studies, including opportunities for examining key themes of biblical rest
+CS Lewis Institute (www.cslewisinstitute.org) – link with the Institute’s own well-known Fellows program in ongoing studies, including opportunities for examining key themes of biblical rest

-Fellows receive onsite lodging at no cost, as well as an hourly internship stipend.
+Fellows will receive onsite lodging at no cost, as well as a monthly internship stipend.